Holding On or Giving In

 Types of Feedback

-• Possible response: “Let’s try a different style or photo.”
+• Possible response: “Let’s try a different [photo, style aesthetic, or combination].”

 “Our audience didn’t understand this message.”